gautam0826/FMLS-Projections/README.md

 ## Future plans:
 ------
- - Include match timestamps when extracting raw data
- - Try using tsfresh library to generate features
+ - Using featuretools and/or tsfresh libraries to automatically generate features
- - New feature for day of week (maybe midweek DGW games are more high scoring)
- - New feature for differentiating between the first and second DGW game
  - New feature for days since player’s last game (rust)
  - New feature for if a player is team’s attacker/defender with the most/second-most shots/key passes (maybe some teams let up more to secondary attacker)
  - New feature for out-of-position players (Ex: forward listed as defender)
  - Scraping betting odds (may be a little out of scope for this project)
  - Indirectly predicting performance